 Note: If you don't know how do make a thin layer chromatogram, you should have followed the link I gave you earlier!
 Anyway, here it is again.

-You will find detailed descriptions with photographs of how to carry out column chromatography by going to the Colorado University site.
+You will find detailed descriptions with photographs of how to carry out column chromatography by going to this page archived from the Colorado University site.

 Linking to other sites is always a little bit hazardous because sites change.
 If you find that this link doesn't work, please contact me via the address on the About this site page.